 What in heck is Downtown Disney?

-Walt Disney World Orlando has what, about 10-20 square miles of property about 20 miles West of Orlando?
-On that property they have four theme parks, a couple of water parks, scads of resorts rated from budget to ultra-classy, more highways than many cities, and they still had some property left over.
+Walt Disney World Orlando has a lot of square miles of property about 20 miles West of Orlando.
+On that property they have four theme parks, a couple of water parks, scads of resorts rated from budget to ultra-classy, more highways than many small cities, and they still had some property left over.

 So, since the Disney folks are super sharp, they turned some of that empty land at the Southeast corner of their property into Downtown Disney.

-It’s part theme park and part shopping mall, with an unbeatable venue on a hot, Orlando winter or summer afternoon.
+Downtown Disney is a free entry, part theme park and part shopping mall, with an unbeatable venue to enjoy on a hot, Orlando winter or summer afternoon.

-Downtown Disney has an AMC Theater complex, a Cirque Du Soleil theater, many world-class restaurants, a hot air balloon ride, a lake complete with no-charge water ferries to take you to various landing points at Downtown Disney… and more.
+Downtown Disney has an AMC Theater complex, a Cirque Du Soleil theater, many world-class restaurants, a hot air balloon ride, a lake complete with no-charge water ferries to take you to various landing points at Downtown Disney, candy shops, specialty retail shops… and more.

 Downtown Disney Parking etc!

 We parked at West Side Downtown Disney, and entered beside the AMC Theater complex and the giant Planet Hollywood restaurant.
-There is lots of parking.
-There is no charge for parking or for entry into the grounds, just like your typical North-American shopping mall; but what a mall!
+There was lots of parking.
+There is no charge for parking or for entry into the grounds, just like your typical North-American shopping mall; but what an outstanding mall!

 When we reached the main thoroughfare, with Orlando Harley Davidson on the left and Wetzel’s Pretzels ahead, we turned left, and enjoying seeing people and places as we wandered along the West Side cobbled thoroughfare.
 Some lovely shops begged to be entered.
 Then, down past Splitsville, the upscale bowling alley.